ORNL/cpp-proposals-pub/D1673/blas_interface.md

   multidimensional array data structures in the C++ interface reduces the number of arguments and avoids common errors.

-* `mdspan` and `mdarray` support row-major, column-major, and strided layouts out of the box, and have `Layout` as an extension point.
+* `basic_mdspan` and `basic_mdarray` support row-major, column-major,
-  This lets our interface support layouts beyond what the BLAS Standard supports (column major for the Fortran interface, row- and column-major for the less widely available C interface).
+  and strided layouts out of the box, and have `Layout` as an extension point.
+This lets our interface support layouts beyond what the BLAS Standard permits.

 * They can exploit any dimensions or strides known at compile time.

 * They have built-in "slicing" capabilities via `subspan`.

-* Their `Layout` and `Accessor` policies will let us simplify our interfaces even further, by encapsulating transpose, conjugate, and scalar arguments.
+* Their layout and accessor policies will let us simplify our interfaces even further, by encapsulating transpose, conjugate, and scalar arguments.
 See below for details.

-* `mdspan` and `mdarray` are low level; they impose no mathematical meaning on multidimensional arrays.
+* `basic_mdspan` and `basic_mdarray` are low level; they impose no mathematical meaning on multidimensional arrays.
 This gives users the freedom to develop mathematical libraries with the semantics they want.
 (Some users object to calling something a "matrix" or "tensor" if it doesn't have the right mathematical properties.
-The word `vector` is already taken.)
+The Standard has already taken the word `vector`.)

-* `mdspan` and `mdarray` offer a hook for future expansion to support heterogenous memory spaces.
+* They offer a hook for future expansion to support heterogenous memory spaces.
+(This is a key feature of `Kokkos::View`, the data structure that inspired `basic_mdspan`.)

 * Their encapsulation of matrix indexing makes C++ implementations of BLAS-like operations much less error prone and easier to read.